LLath/SemesterProjektWS19_20/Working/Asteroids/README.md

 ## Guide to build asteroids

-in asteroids folder:
+in asteroids submodule folder:
-`emcc -o ../asteroids_build/asteroids.html asteroids/asteroids/*.c -Wall -g -lm -s USE_SDL=2`
+`emcc -o ../asteroids_build/asteroids.html asteroids/*.c -Wall -g -lm -s USE_SDL=2`

 ## Sources
 The changes to asteroids to make it work in wasm were made following this guide: